GEMS Al Khaleej International School is a K-12 co-educational private school located in Al Garhoud, Dubai.

 Ms. Abu-Shamat is currently furthering her studies in order to obtain a Doctorate Degree in Educational Leadership from University College London (UCL).
 She started her educational career as a teacher at Amman Academy –Jordan, then after six years she was promoted to become the youngest principal in Jordan at the age of 26.

-Prior to her appointment in January 2015 as Superintendent/CEO at GEMS Al Khaleej National School, Ms. Abu-Shamat worked as the Founding Principal of Asamiah International IB School in Jordan.
+Prior to her appointment in January 2015 as Superintendent/CEO at GEMS Al Khaleej International School, Ms. Abu-Shamat worked as the Founding Principal of Asamiah International IB School in Jordan.

-Interestingly, although Al Khaleej National School is mixed-gender, the entire management team at the school is female with most having roots in Lebanon, Jordan, Palestine and South Africa.
+Interestingly, although Al Khaleej International School is mixed-gender, the entire management team at the school is female with most having roots in Lebanon, Jordan, Palestine and South Africa.

 At the time of this review update, there were 140 teachers and 45 teaching assistants (the main nationality groups being Lebanese, Jordanian, South African, Egyptian, British, American, Canadian and Palestinian ).
 Teaching Assistants assist in the teaching and learning process in the classroom actively by supporting the groups assigned to them by the lead/classroom teachers.
 The school also employs two Guidance Counsellors.